Deepaneesh/R-Programming/Models/Tidymodels/Recipes/README.md

 # What is Recipes

-REcipes is a package in R that provides a framework for creating and managing data preprocessing workflows.
+Recipes is a package in R that provides a framework for creating and managing data preprocessing workflows.
 It allows users to define a sequence of data transformations, making it easier to prepare data for modeling.